gogamarra/Automated-ELK-Stack/README.md

 - Using ANSIBLE provisioning software and DOCKER container environments to create an ELK stack server.
 - Deploying ELASTIC lightweight shippers on web servers to collect data and send to the ELK stack.

-## Outline of Presentation
+## Outline of Deliverables
-- Deliverables and Network Diagram
+- Network Diagram
 - Description of Topology
 - Access Policies
 - ELK Configuration